 Published on April 5, 2016

-London Mat Industries Ltd (London Mat) is the manufacturer of the world famous “MATEX” Treadle Switches, used on buses, trains and trams for door safety, opening and passenger counting.
+London Mat Industries Ltd (London Mat) is the manufacturer of the world-famous “MATEX” Treadle Switches, used on buses, trains and trams for door safety, opening and passenger counting.
 As well as “Safety Zone” mats for protection around hazardous machinery and robotics.
-They export more than 65% of production to 14 countries worldwide.
+They export more than 65 percent of production to 14 countries worldwide.
 Count as customers well known firms such as Mercedes Benz, Renault, Volvo, M.A.N., GMC, Van Hoole, and 3M.